Kaympe20/linux-productivity/pages/Social Platforms.md

 ## Matrix

-[Matrix](https://matrix.org) is an open protocol for decentralised, secure communications.
-There are many [clients](https://matrix.org/ecosystem/clients) that can mimic the look and feel of any chat app under the sun or be totally unique.
+[Matrix](https://matrix.org) is an open protocol for decentralized, secure communications.
+There are many [clients](https://matrix.org/ecosystem/clients) that can mimic the look and feel of any chat app under the sun or be unique.
 Additionally, you can even access other services in Matrix via [bridges](https://matrix.org/ecosystem/bridges) that work with practically any service, including SMS and iMessage.
 Below are some pictures of the most popular clients and the app they mimic you may choose:

 ### Element - Discord